 "The UAV that connected with our line caused a flashover which resulted in the UAV breaking up and falling to the ground.
 Fortunately no one was injured and the line did not come down, but this risk could have been avoided had the operator been aware of the lines and complied with minimum safety distances.
 Around 200 commercial and industrial businesses had to stop work over that period and we suspect a loss of at least 1000 man-hours of productivity for the businesses affected - a very significant cost.”

 “Anyone operating an unmanned aircraft that has accidentally come into contact with electricity or transmission lines should not attempt to retrieve the aircraft, but call the relevant electricity company for assistance,” he said.

 Information about the safe operation of unmanned aircraft can be found at www.caa.govt.nz or at www.airshare.co.nz.
-Information about keeping safe around electricity networks can be found at www.transpower.co.nz/safety/unmanned-aircraft-and-drones or www.northpower.com/network/safety/around_the_network.
+Information about keeping safe around electricity networks can be found on our website or on Northpower's website.

 For further information, please contact:

 Kerri Osborne, Corporate Communications Manager, Transpower, 04 590 7479 or 021 195 8613

 Steve Macmillian, Public Affairs Manager, Northpower, 09 978 2903 or 029 770 4693

 The Transpower incident